oasis-tcs/openc2-ap-pf/oc2pf.md

 ### 2.3.1 Allow
 Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'allow' Action and a valid Target type.

-Upon receipt of an unsupported Command Argument, PF Consumers
+Upon receipt of an unsupported Command Argument, PF Consumers:

 * MUST NOT respond with a OK/200.
 * SHOULD respond with the 501 status code.